According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Of course, Christ himself was one of the first leaders.

-His leadership skills include honesty, complete integrity and compassion.
-It’s this positive, caring attitude that allowed him to create an equal give and take relationship with those around him.
-His ability to influence also helped to create a following that now transcends across the world.
+His leadership skills include honesty, complete integrity, and compassion.
+It’s this positive, caring attitude that allowed him to create an equal give-and-take relationship with those around him.
+His ability to influence also helped to create a following that now transcends the world.

 Mahatma Gandhi Leadership Traits